The Black Whale

 The Black Whale (Der schwarze Walfisch) is a 1934 German drama film directed by Fritz Wendhausen and starring Emil Jannings, Angela Salloker and Max Gülstorff.
 It is based on the 1931 play Fanny by Marcel Pagnol.

 The film's sets were designed by the art directors Otto Erdmann and Hans Sohnle.
 It was shot at the Halensee Studios in Berlin.
-Because the film had a Jewish producer it has some production issues due to the takeover of the Nazi Party.
+Because the film had a Jewish producer, it had some production issues due to the takeover of the Nazi Party.
 It premiered at the Ufa-Palast am Zoo.

 Plot

-The Black Whale is the German version of Marcel Pagnol's master piece Fanny.
-Peter Petersen's son Martin abandoned his pregnant girlfriend Fanny to chase adventures on the sea.
-Peter Petersen then married Fanny with his friend Pannies, who adopted and raised the baby as his own.
-Martin return after several years determined to have Fanny and the child back.
+The Black Whale is the German version of Marcel Pagnol's masterpiece Fanny, the second part of his Marseille trilogy.
+Many years ago, Peter Petersen's son Martin had abandoned his pregnant girlfriend Fanny to chase adventures on the sea.
+Peter Petersen had then married Fanny with his friend Pannies, who adopted and raised the baby as his own.
+Martin returns after several years, determined to get Fanny and his child back.